cdktf/cdktf-provider-ionoscloud/docs/group.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.1/docs/resources/group#id Group#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.2/docs/resources/group#id Group#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `manageDataplatform`<sup>Optional</sup> <a name="manageDataplatform" id="@cdktf/provider-ionoscloud.group.Group.Initializer.parameter.manageDataplatform"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Privilege for a group to access and manage the Data Platform.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.2/docs/resources/group#manage_dataplatform Group#manage_dataplatform}

 ---